Sunday, April 30, 2006

 The Barn Swallows & Cliff Swallows

-and mud apartments under the bridges.
+The barn swallows and cliff swallows have returned to the bridges of the Oostanaula.
+They are busy building their mud homes and mud apartments under the bridges.
 Soon the Mama swallows will be attacking me on the riverwalk for coming too near their babies.
 It's fun to watch these flying insect eaters (Anything that eats mosquitoes is a friend of mine!) swooping up and down the levee, so low they seem to brush the grass, never lighting except at the nests.

 Monday about 4 miles.
 Tuesday - zip.
 Wednesday 4 miles again, a little over 3 miles on Thursday, Friday - zip.
 17.5 for the month.
 Great walking weather.
 (Pics from Google)